dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 **Tip 1:** If you run the test from an Emacs buffer, you can hit `<Enter>` on the line number to jump right to the failed expectation.

-**Tip 2:** If your mock objects are never deleted, the final verification won't happen.
+**Tip 2:** If your mock objects are never deleted, the final verification won'type happen.
 Therefore it's a good idea to turn on the heap checker in your tests when you allocate mocks on the heap.
 You get that automatically if you use the `gtest_main` library already.